 Proof Social Club is a bar in Downtown Honolulu where Chaplain Lane meets Fort Street Mall.

 There is no program.
 Just show up, get something to eat or drink, read, and (if you like!) meet other book-lovers.
-Pasta Boys will be there to provide reading fuel.
+Pasta Boys have said they’ll be there to provide reading fuel.
 Check out their Instagram to see what they might be offering!

 We’ll have the book exchange table again, so bring a book or two if you’d like to make room on your bookshelf.
 The kitty lamps will also be there.
 And Proof has its own book exchange shelf, so please take a look there too!